myselfbasil/Introduction-to-C-in-Linux/readme.md

 ## Introduction to C in Linux

-This document serves as a comprehensive guide to understanding the C programming language within the Linux operating system.
-It covers fundamental concepts, tools, and practices that are essential for developing efficient and effective C applications in a UNIX-like environment.
+This document is a thorough guide to understanding the C programming language in the Linux operating system.
+It explores key concepts, tools, and practices necessary for building efficient and robust C applications in a UNIX-like environment.

 ### Table of Contents